IvanBakhmutov/REW-EQ-CopyPaste-Assistant/README.md

 `]`
 `}`

+Donate **[paypal.me/IvanBakhmutov](https://paypal.me/IvanBakhmutov)** to support development

 ## Change log

+### 09-11-2025:
+Breaking news.
+Someone released similar tool :) While I'm working on new features and testing the tool with variety of DSP software I'll open donates just not to miss the train, absolutely not necessary from your end, but I will be happy.

 ### 08-11-2025:

 Great news!
 I’ve received positive feedback — a few people have already tested the tool, and the responses are encouraging.